tvuylsteke/azure-ea-powerbi/README.md

 In order for the script to run periodically we need to create some schedules for your runbook.
 Based on your needs you could tweak the following proposal:

 * Schedule #1: daily at 5:00: no parameters
-* Schedule #2: once every month on the first of the month at 6:00: parameter runForPreviousMonth set to $true
+* Schedule #2: once every month on the 7th of the month at 6:00: parameter runForPreviousMonth set to $true

-The 2nd schedule ensures when we start a new month we don't have a gap of 5:00 till the end of the day for the previous month.
-We could also schedule our first schedule at 23:59, but I'm not sure the EA data is updated that fast so we could still potentially miss some records.
+The 2nd schedule ensures we don't have a gap at the end of the previous month.
+As the EA Usage Data might be lagging a few days behind.

 Execute the runbook at least once so you have some data.
 Check the container contents to be sure: